Peñiscola, Spain: What to pack, what to wear, and when to go [2023]

 Our favorite is this one

-If you are going to visit the lovely Església de Santa Maria de Peníscola, it's recommended to wear modest clothing:
+If you intend to go to the must-see Església de Santa Maria de Peníscola, it's recommended to wear modest clothing:

 If you see the Museu de la Mar, wear museum-appropriate clothing and take: